masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

     Initiative        = DEX or INT + (1/2 Cunning Bonus)
-    Attack Bonus      = Martial Bonus + (STR or DEX) Deflection (DEFL) = 10 + (1/2 * Martial Bonus) + DEX
+    Attack Bonus      = Martial Bonus + (STR or DEX) Maneuver DC       = 10 + (1/2 * Martial Bonus) + STR + DEX
+    Deflection (DEFL) = 10 + (1/2 * Martial Bonus) + DEX
     Surprised DEFL    = 10 + (1/2 * Martial Bonus)

-Attack Bonus and DEFL are increased by 1 for each size category smaller than medium and reduced by 1 for each size category larger than medium.
+Attack Bonus and DEFL are increased by 1 for each size category smaller than medium and decreases by 1 for each size category larger than medium.
+Maneuver DC is decreases by 1 for every size category smaller than medium and increased by 1 for every size category larger than medium.

 ###Ability Defenses###